 3. Steer Clear of Loud Noises and Bright Flashing Lights.

 For many concussion and TBI patients, loud noises can be overwhelming.
-The same goes for bright or flashing light.
+The same goes for bright or flashing lights.
 These things can even trigger migraines for some people suffering from PCS.
 “If loud music, chaotic noise or flashing lights are a problem for you while you are recovering from a brain injury, you should avoid them even during the holidays,” says Dr. Schaller.
 “Don’t feel funny about asking family or friends to turn off their crazy flashing Christmas lights or turn down their holiday song playlist for you, because if they knew it bothered you they would not want to exacerbate your symptoms.”

-4. Skip the Alcoholic Beverages
+4. Skip the Alcoholic Beverages.

-Even just a toast or eggnog or two over the course of an evening may be too much, especially while your brain is healing.
+Even just a toast of eggnog or two over the course of an evening may be too much, especially while your brain is healing.
 “We are asked about this all the time, all year long.
 The fact is that after a concussion, tolerance for alcohol can be reduced and people can be more sensitive to alcohol,” says Dr. Schaller.
 “I tell patients to avoid alcohol during recovery.”

-5. Avoid Crowded Stores and Shopping Malls
+5. Avoid Crowded Stores and Shopping Malls.

 According to the International Concussion Society, crowded stores and malls can be difficult for people with TBIs.
 They recommend:

-• Try to shop on line when you can.
+- Try to shop on line when you can.

-• Make a list before you go out shopping.
+- Make a list before you go out shopping.

-• Plan your trips on weekdays, and try going either early in the morning or late at night, when it’s usually less crowded.
+- Plan your trips on weekdays, and try going either early in the morning or late at night, when it’s usually less crowded.

 In addition, holiday advice from the BIAUSA also suggests that if you have a lot of errands to do, consider taking a few smaller trips over the course of a few days, instead of trying to do it all in one big outing.
 “I like this idea, because it doesn’t overwhelm a concussed brain with too much stimulation and activity all at once,” adds Dr. Schaller.

-6. Take Advantage of Everyday Gear That Can Help
+6. Take Advantage of Everyday Gear That Can Help.

 Items around your home or that are easy to find locally or online can help you during some of the louder and brighter holiday activities while you are recovering from a concussion or traumatic brain injury (TBI).

-• Sunglasses (even slightly tinted ones are helpful for indoor or night time bright or flashing lights)
+- Sunglasses (even slightly tinted ones are helpful for indoor or night time bright or flashing lights)

-• Hats or snow caps with brims to minimize glare or bright lights
+- Hats or snow caps with brims to minimize glare or bright lights

-• Noise-reducing ear plugs.
+- Noise-reducing ear plugs.
 (Dr. Schaller likes EarPeace Concert Ear Plugs, reusable high-fidelity earplugs used by musicians, that are available on Amazon and in some stores.)

-7. Be Aware of How Traveling and Driving Can Impact an Injured Brain
+7. Be Aware of How Traveling and Driving Can Impact an Injured Brain.

 Lots of people travel during the holiday season, and for someone recovering from a concussion or TBI this can be difficult.
 “Because there can be vestibular issues for these patients, they may need to restrict travel time, especially by car,” says Dr. Schaller.
 According to the Johns Hopkins School of Medicine, Vestibular balance disorders can affect your sense of balance, causing lightheadedness, vertigo or disorientation.
 This often means limiting travel time to a half hour or less to avoid the onset of severe migraines and dizziness.